Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 • Do not inject Levemir intravenously.

-• Do not inject where the skin is thickened, lumps, tender, bruised, scaly or hard.
+• Do not inject where the skin is thickened, lumpy, tender, bruised, scaly, or hard.

 • Regularly monitor your blood sugar levels.

-• Always check Levemir FlexTouch Pens expiry date and label
+• Always check the Levemir FlexTouch Pens expiration date and label.

 • Keep Levemir FlexTouch Pens and associated medicines out of the reach of children.